charklie/rsftch/README.md

 ### Usage
 ```
 Usage: rsftch [OPTION...]
-[OVERRIDE] [MARGIN] [CONFIG FILE(s)]
+[OVERRIDE] [MARGIN] [CONFIG FILE(s)] [INFO]

-  -h, --help, --usage         Bring up this menu
+      -h, --help, --usage         Bring up this menu.
+      -v, --version               Print version number.
       -o, --override              Overrides distribution, affects ASCII and "distro" info.
+Running without
+                                  an argument prints all possible options.
       -m, --margin                Add margin to the info sections, default 1.
       -c, --color-config          Specify another color config file, to be used instead of the default one.
       -i, --info-config           Specify another info config file, to be used instead of the default one.
           --ignore-color-config   Ignores the custom color config and uses the default one.
           --ignore-info-config    Ignores the custom info config and uses the default one.
           --ignore-config         Ignores both configs and uses the default ones.
           --info                  Only prints the value of the following arguments info, for example
-                              "rsftch --info distro" would output: "EndeavourOS"
+                                  `rsftch --info distro` would output: "EndeavourOS".

 Info config is located at:  ~/.config/rsftch/info.json
 Color config is located at: ~/.config/rsftch/colors.json